UltraHeat RV Heat Pads - Easy to Operate

 (There must be liquid in the holding tank, pipes, and elbows whenever UltraHeat heaters are on.)

-The tank heater immediately starts protecting your holding tank from freezing up.The built-in sensor in the heat panel will active "ON" the tank heater as soon as the contents in the tank drops to a temperature of 44°F (7°C).
-When the liquid within the holding tank is heated and rises to 64°F (18°C), the tank heater will automatically power cycle "OFF" and deactivate, awaiting the fluids to again drop to 44°F (7°C) and repeat the cycle.
+The tank heater immediately starts protecting your holding tank from freezing up.The built-in sensor within the heat panel will active "ON" the heat panel as soon as the fluid contents in the tank drops to a temperature of 44°F (7°C).
+When the liquid within the holding tank is heated and rises to 64°F (18°C), the heat panel will automatically power cycle "OFF" and deactivate, awaiting the fluids to again drop to 44°F (7°C) and repeat the cycle.

 Switch or power "OFF" when the ambient outside temperature rises and remains above freezing, or when tanks are empty.